taheritajar/yolov3-pruning/README.md

-# YoloV3 Implemented in TensorFlow 2.0
+# YoloV3 Implemented in TensorFlow 2.0  by shahab

 This repo provides a clean implementation of YoloV3 in TensorFlow 2.0 using all the best practices.